 The Saatva Latex Hybrid offers minimal sinkage (1.85″ compared to 2.16″ average).
 But it has high bounce (10.82″).
 Together, these make for an even livelier surface than the Sapira, due to the highly responsive latex foam.

 While the Saatva Latex Hybrid may not have complex transitional layers, the latex comfort layer and luxury cover give this mattress great pressure relief with minimal sinkage, which is beneficial for back sleepers.
-Furthermore, the thick latex layer provides comfort and contour around the body with a slightly firmer feel that back sleepers will love.
+Furthermore, the thick latex layer provides comfort and contour around the body with a medium-firm to slightly firmer feel that back sleepers will love.

 Click here to read the full Saatva Latex Hybrid review.